Cosmic-Spirit/delta-demo/README.md

 # delta-demo
-This is ademo for Git and GitHub Class
+This is a demo for Git and GitHub Class.